Olivia Weidner – Student Bio

 I truly don’t have a favorite dish.
 However, there is something about modern French, elegant cuisine that really catches my attention.
 I love any dessert that showcases the importance of little details.
 Clean lined plates capture the elegance the food has to offer.

 How has your CIA education prepared you for the business side of food?

-Now that I am in the Bachelor of Business Administration (BBA) program in Food Businesses Management with a concentration in Italian Cuisine and Cultures, my goals have only continued to grow larger.
+Now that I am in the Bachelor of Business Administration (BBA) program in Food Business Management with a concentration in Italian Cuisine, my goals have only continued to grow larger.
 The BBA program has enabled me to expand my knowledge and training deeper than just the pastry arena, giving me the opportunity to dive into the dining room and explore the array of avenues to take in the hospitality industry.